Oleg52/ModToolDocs/docs/global/precise-templates.md

 # Precise Templates

-Adds advanced placing menu that allows to adjust position and rotation of template more precisely.
+Precise Templates option adds advanced placing menu that allows to adjust position and rotation of the template more precisely.

 ![Menu1](/assets/images/precise-templates/img01.png)